Cultural sightseeing in Ukraine. What to visit - museums, temples, castles and palaces

 Location on the map: Interesting facts:

-» The stone structure with an elongated ledge belongs to the Latin Cathedral. » The interior is spacious – 67x23 metres.
+» The interior is spacious – 67x23 metres.
 The building resembles a cube from the outside.
 Several chapels were later built around the architectural figure.

 » Until the middle of the 18th century, family vaults were located in the crypt.
 Memorial inscriptions have the information about the people buried here.
 Some tombs have sculptures as a token of sorrow.